maliMirkec/personal-website/site/testimonials/index.md

       Here are some kind words about my work from clients.

-      Although I collaborated with clients from more than 10 countries, most of them came from **The United States**.
+      I collaborated with clients from more than 10 countries, from Germany and Spain to **The United States**.

+      All testimonials are available on [LinkedIn](https://www.linkedin.com/in/starbist/), too.
     banner:
       desc: Did you know that I am **available for hire**?
       cta: